ThomasBig/ToySQL/readme.md

 # ToySQL
-Simple language to define your sql tables and initialize them with testing data.
+ToySQL is code generation tool for SQL.
+Define your sql tables and initialize them with testing data.
 ToySQL automatically assigns correct types and key constraints.
-It is a more human readable version of SQL that supports creation of tables and insertion to them with variables.
+It is a more human readable version of SQL with variable support.

 ## Instalation
 * Install `Python 3+` and Lark using `pip install Lark`.